-On an annual basis, the Bank produces a 12 month Budget incorporating the income statement, balance sheet and capital requirements.
+On an annual basis, the Bank produces a 12 month Budget incorporating the income statement, balance sheet, capital and liquidity requirements.
 This is presented to and approved by the Board.
 The 12 month forecast is monitored on a monthly basis and reported in the management accounts of the Bank.

-The 12 month forecast prepared for the year-ended 31 December 2020 shows that the Bank will operate comfortably within its current and planned capital resources.
+The I2 month forecast prepared for the year-ended 31 December 2021 shows that the Bank will operate comfortably within its current and planned capital resources.